 Parenting a teen is no joke.
-Dig deep, breathe deep, and in that quiet space invite faith that they will be okay, that you’re doing the best you can by being present when you can and providing unconditional love.
-They won’t be a teen forever.
+Dig deep, breathe deep, and in that quiet space invite faith that they will be okay, that you’re doing the best you can by being present when you can, setting limits as needed and providing unconditional love.
+They won’t be an adolescent forever.

 Lastly, although parenting a teen can lead to a deep desire for control – especially when their behavior seems out of control – the same principle of kindness and firmness applies.
-Although I’m tempted to ‘lay down the law’ with my teen, I know that if I lose connection with him, I have no chance of helping him make good choices with his life.
+Although I’m tempted to ‘lay down the law’ with my teen, I know that if I lose connection with him, I have no chance of helping him make good choices in his life.

-Have you found other ways to manage difficult teenage behaviors and emotions?
+Have you found other ways to manage difficult adolescent behaviors?
 Please share in the comment section below or send me an email.
 I love to hear from you.

 If you’re in the Bay Area, join me for Parenting with Positive Discipline.
 This series is geared for parents of children of all ages.